The most popular sport in the U.S. has a home on every major broadcast TV network known to man. But none might be more robust than FOX.

 Best ways to watch NFL on FOX

-My favorite thing about NFL on FOX is you really only need one channel to watch the games.
-But I think it’s worth trying to get you the best bang for your buck.
-That’s why I’ve listed three great viewing options below, from the cheapest to the most comprehensive.
+The best part about NFL on FOX is you really only need one channel to watch the games.
+But it’s worth trying to get you the best bang for your buck.
+That’s why we’ve listed three great viewing options below, from the cheapest to the most comprehensive.

 - Buy an over-the-air (OTA) antenna.
 Since FOX is a broadcast channel, it’s available for free in most U.S. markets with an OTA antenna.
 I like the Moho Leaf 50 for its ease of install and 60-mile range, which will get you access to every local broadcast channel.
 All you have to do is buy it once, set it up, scan for your local channels, and you’re golden.